anael-seghezzi/CToy/README.md

 C-Toy is an interactive C(99) coding environment based on [TCC](http://bellard.org/tcc/).

 Small, simple, no bullshit.
 Write cross-platform C code and see the result immediately.
 No installation or compiler required, download (~2mb), unzip, run CToy and play.
-Ready for Windows 64 bit and MacOSX 64 bit (linux in progress).
-Ideal for games, image processing, teaching, prototyping...
+Ready for Windows, MacOSX and Linux.
+Ideal for prototyping, learning, teaching...

 Features
 --------